brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 We propose a new mechanism for specifying or deducing the value category of the expression that a member-function is invoked on.
 In other words, a way to tell from within a member function whether the expression it's invoked on is an lvalue or an rvalue; whether it is const or volatile; and the expression's type.

 # Revision History # {#revision-history}

+## Changes since r5 ## {#changes-since-r5}

+Re-added section with the history of other syntaxes we considered (for posterity).
+Further wording improvements.

 ## Changes since r4 ## {#changes-since-r4}